CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/appliedenergistics2/grinder.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy int`.
 Sets the number of turns of the Hand Crank are required.
 Requires greater than 0.
+(Default `0`).

         ```groovy
         turns(int)
         ```

     - `#!groovy float`.
 Sets the chance of the second output item being output.
 Requires greater than or equal to 0 and less than or equal to 1.
+(Default `1.0f`).

         ```groovy
         chance(float, float)
         chance1(float)
         ```

     - `#!groovy float`.
 Sets the chance of the third output item being output.
 Requires greater than or equal to 0 and less than or equal to 1.
+(Default `1.0f`).

         ```groovy
         chance(float, float)